 Speak to a certified relationship counselor about this issue.
 Why?
 Because they have the training and experience to help you try one last time to save your marriage.
 You may want to try speaking to someone via RelationshipHero.com for practical advice that is tailored to your exact circumstances.
-All from a service that has helped over 100,000 people with their relationship challenges.

 If you’re really sure you don’t want to save your marriage, then there are still some more factors to consider.
 Make sure you’re prepared by thinking about some of the suggestions below.

 12. Get your affairs in order.